Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 14.25/ 15.5 kg

-The price is high, and lead for this money is clearly not enough.
-The battery is afraid of cold weather: it could not give out decent joules in the cold, holding out for 17 seconds instead of the promised thirty.
-In general, I did not like it.
+The price is high, and there is clearly not enough lead for this money.
+The battery is afraid of cold weather: it was unable to produce decent joules in the cold, lasting 17 seconds instead of the promised thirty.
+In general, I didn't like it.

 Declared capacity 60 Ah